 It’s funny when I consider that I felt more feeling in my madness than I did in the 26 years that I had lived up to that point.

 I suppose that I would have been considered mad as a child too, always being told how strange I was, how bad I was, how I had failed to be what was expected.
 There was definitely a disorder to my life, to my thinking – even if no one was calling it bipolar back then – that’s what I felt was reality.
-The struggle to not be ‘disordered’, to not be separate.
+My struggle arose out of this desire to not be ‘disordered’, to not be separate.

 To this day, I still feel separate.
 It is still a struggle at times to convince myself that if I am myself, if I show others who I really am, I can still be loved.